bmike2047/secured-text2file/README.md

 <a href="https://github.com/bmike2047/secured-text2file">https://github.com/bmike2047/secured-text2file</a>

 ### Description
-Secure store any text to an AES256 hidden zip file. (binaries provided also, see end of this file) <br/>
+Secure store any text to an AES256 hidden zip file.<br/>
 Can be used as a password manager.<br/>
 Output file defaults to info.bin in the current directory.
 This can be changed if needed. <br/>
 While there are a lot of self-extracting archive managers with encryption, this little